Methodism: South Korea

-There are many Korean-language Methodist churches in North America catering to Korean-speaking immigrants, not all of which are named as Methodist.
+There are many Korean-language Methodist churches in North America catering to Korean-speaking immigrants.

 Taiwan

 In 1947, the Methodist Church in the Republic of China celebrated its centenary.
 In 1949, however, the Methodist Church moved to Taiwan with the Kuomintang government.
 On 21 June 1953, Taipei Methodist Church was erected, then local churches and chapels with a baptized membership numbering over 2,500.
 Various types of educational, medical and social services are provided (including Tunghai University).
 In 1972, the Methodist Church in the Republic of China became autonomous, and the first bishop was installed in 1986.

 Americas

 Brazil

 The Methodist Church in Brazil was founded by American missionaries in 1867 after an initial unsuccessful founding in 1835.
 It has grown steadily since, becoming autonomous in 1930.
 In the 1970s it ordained its first woman minister.
 In 1975 it also founded the first Methodist university in Latin America, the Methodist University of Piracicaba.
 As of 2011, the Brazilian Methodist Church is divided into eight annual conferences with 162,000 members.